SteffenKn/WS2801-alexa/README.md

 };
 ```

-- `appKey` your sinric app key.
+- `appKey` Your sinric app key.
 The app key can be found [here](https://portal.sinric.pro/credential/list).
-- `secretKey` your sinric secret key.
+- `secretKey` Your sinric secret key.
 The secret key can be found [here](https://portal.sinric.pro/credential/list).
-- `deviceId` the device ID of the Sinric device that is used to trigger the coal heating.
+- `deviceId` The device ID of the Sinric device that is used to trigger the coal heating.
 The device id can be found [here](https://portal.sinric.pro/device/list).
-- `ledAmount` is used to specify how many leds are connected to the Pi.
+- `ledAmount` LedAmount is used to specify how many leds are connected to the Pi.
 This is only necessary if no other ledController is specified in the constructor.

 ## Functions